tweag/python-monorepo-example/2017-11-23-reflection-tutorial.md

 sortBy :: (a->a->Ordering) -> [a] -> [a]
 ```

-But first:

 What is reflection?
 ===================

-Type-class reflection is an extension of Haskell which makes it
+type class reflection is an extension of Haskell which makes it
-possible to use a value as a type-class instance.
+possible to use a value as a type class instance.
 There is a [package
 on
 Hackage](https://www.stackage.org/haddock/lts-9.0/reflection-2.1.2/Data-Reflection.html),
-implementing type-class reflection for GHC, which I will use for this
+implementing type class reflection for GHC, which I will use for this
-tutorial.
-Type-class reflection being an extension of Haskell (that
+tutorial. type class reflection being an extension of Haskell (that
 is, it can't be defined from other Haskell features), this
 implementation is GHC-specific and will probably not work with another
 compiler.